sassoftware/esp-kubernetes/README.md

 M  uaa                                                sckolo.sas.com             80, 443   25h
 ```

-### Project and Server access
+## Accessing Projects and Servers

-**Note:** The *-d* (Ingress domain root) parameter specified in the mkdeploy command is used to create Ingress routes for the deployed pods.
-All Event stream processing components within the kubernetes cluster are now accessed via specific context roots and a single ingress host.
-The ingress host is of the form `<namespace>.<ingress domain root>`.
-The following url and context roots are valid:
+**Note:** Use the *-d* (Ingress domain root) parameter specified in the mkdeploy command to create Ingress routes for the deployed pods.
+All SAS Event Stream Processing applications within the kubernetes cluster are now accessed through specific context roots and a single Ingress host.
+The Ingress host is of the form `<namespace>.<ingress domain root>`.
+The following URL and context roots are valid:

 ```
 Project X    --   <namespace>.sas.com/SASEventStreamProcessingServer/project/X